tsbinns/PyBispectra_dev/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from... in the creation of this package.
+We acknowledge contributions from Mr. Toni M. Brotons and Dr. Timon Merk, who provided valuable feedback and suggestions for the design of the `PyBispectra` package and its documentation.

 # References